The-Foreigners/The-Foreigners.github.io/objectives.md

   - Secure tunnel leading out of the cavern to the rear cliff face.
   - Barthin quoted 75 days and 13,000g to rebuild.

 - Trade silver comb for Bowgentle's spellbook with a banshee in Thundertree for Sister Garaelle in Phandalin.
+  - Who, what, where, etc. about banshee?
-(What caused her injuries?)
+  - What caused her injuries?
+  - What hazards are there?
+  - Why was the doppelganger trying to lure us there?

 - Retrieve Mirna Dendrar's family heirloom from a shop shelf in southeastern Thundertree.
 (Return to Mirna, she's heading to Drellin's Mill)